wadecore/wirelessfidelityservo/README.md

 # wirelessfidelityservo
-Completely self contained servo requiring no external wiring, just a wifi connection
+Completely self contained servo requiring no external wiring, just a wifi connection.
+I am a fool, following me down this path will lead to ruin.